 Basic biochemical research seeks to elucidate the workings of biological systems, thereby producing an invaluable body of knowledge about how we age at the molecular and cellular level.
 Great strides have been made in this field in recent years, and the research discipline called Biogerontology is well respected.
 Yet, acquiring this important information does not of itself improve human health.
 There is a gap between discovering the nature of ageing and incorporating that knowledge into medical practice.
 The Biogerontology Research Foundation seeks to fill this gap within the research community, whereby the current scientific understanding of the ageing process is not yet being sufficiently exploited to produce effective medical interventions.

-Campaign for Aging Research
+Campaign Against Aging

 Maximum Life Foundation